Music on the Mountain: June

 Music on the Mountain

-Join us for a weeklong celebration of music at Mohonk Mountain House, featuring world-class performers across an ocean of genres including Broadway, Jazz, Reggae, Folk, West-African, Country, and more.
+Join us for a weeklong celebration of music at our Upstate NY resort, featuring world-class performers across an ocean of genres including Broadway, Jazz, Reggae, Folk, West-African, Country, and more.
 From captivating lakeside concerts to unforgettable evenings in the Parlor, this festival promises a vibrant mix of melodies to ignite your summer.

 What’s Included